-I use original data on the proliferation of American Chambers of Commerce (hereafter "AmChams") abroad to study the effect of informational lobbying on U.S. diplomacy at the bilateral level.
+I use original data on the proliferation of foreign branches of the U.S. Chamber of Commerce (hereafter "AmChams") to study the effect of informational lobbying on U.S. diplomacy at the bilateral level.
 AmChams are interest groups composed of U.S. firms operating in particular host states, such as Mexico or Japan; over 120 states currently have an AmCham branch, with the vast majority having begun operations after 1980.
-Their key purpose is to engage in advocacy for pro-business (specifically, pro-American business) policies at both domestic and bilateral levels.
-AmChams historically have had a close relationship with U.S. diplomats, so much so that an Embassy's Ambassador and Economic Officer are customarily appointed as honorary members of the local AmCham board.
-The opening of a new AmCham in a state therefore gives firms increased access to high-ranking foreign policy officials, allowing them to engage in informational lobbying, and increases the proportion of the embassy's information that is provided by business interests.
+Their key purpose is to engage in advocacy for pro-business (specifically, pro-American business) policies at both campaign regarding human trafficking in Egypt, including organizing workshops for diplomats stationed in Egypt.
+The U.S. State Department later provided \$1.5m in funding for an anti-human trafficking project in Egypt.
+See https://eg.usembassy.gov/u-s-embassy-presents-trafficking-in-persons-hero-award-to-reda-shoukry-of-the-al-shehab-institute/.

-1Noteable exceptions include Manger (2012) on trade negotiations and Maurer (2013) on historical commercial diplomacy.
+2Noteable exceptions include Manger (2012) on trade negotiations and Maurer (2013) on historical commercial diplomacy.